Becoming a good lawyer requires being a good writer. The Writing Center aims to give students a solid writing

 I wanted to make an appointment, but you're booked during all the times that work for me.

 During busy times of the year, particularly in fall semester right before major due dates, appointments fill quickly.
 Reserve a time slot early to avoid disappointment.

 I need to cancel my appointment.
 What are the rules?

 Please cancel appointments at least 24 hours in advance.
-If not, you may be subject to a penalty (see below).
+If not, you may be subject to a penalty.

-I forgot my about my appointment.
+I forgot about my appointment.
 Can I still get some feedback on my paper?

 No. The Writing Center spends time and effort reviewing drafts and asks that students make an effort to honor their appointments in return.
 The Writing Center enforces a “two strikes” rule — any student who makes but does not honor two appointments will be barred from making appointments for the rest of the academic year.
 This includes students who cancel appointments less than a day in advance.
 It is not the Writing Center’s responsibility to remind students of appointments.